PioniaPHP-project/pionia-docs/content/docs/documentation/5_services.md

 # Introduction

 Services in Pionia Framework are central holders of business logic.
 This is where most of the work happens.
 Pionia has tried to reduce your work from other areas so that you mainly focus on this essential area.
 Services are in actual PHP code, just php classes that extend the `BaseRestService`.
 As you might already know, a class can have multiple methods.
-In Pionia we cann these `Actions`.
+In Pionia we call these `Actions`.
 Therefore, henceforth, the terms `service` and `actions` will be used for the same meaning throughout the same guide.

 ## Creating a service